ruanbekker/docker-loki-distributed-minio/README.md

 ## Logging Options

-To use loki logging driveri (push logs directly to loki):
+To use loki logging driver (push logs directly to loki):

 ```yaml
     logging: